 If you’ll be canoeing, kayaking, paddle boarding, or boating with your dog, you’ll want to get him a dog life jacket for health and safety.
 There are a few things to look out for when picking the best dog life jacket, including the size and fit, practicality, and whether it suits your pooch’s swimming style.

-When someone mentions hiking boots for dogs, you might think to yourself… is that really necessary?
+When someone mentions hiking boots for dogs, you might ask yourself,… is that necessary?
 But when you think about it, we wear shoes to protect our own feet as we trek over different terrains.
-Why wouldn’t we do the same for our dogs?
+Why wouldn't we do the same for our dogs?
+Protect paw pads when hiking with a dog by investing in booties or socks.

-The truth is dogs need shoes way more often than you might think they do, especially on a practice camping or hiking trip where you’ll encounter some harsher turfs.
-While your doggo’s ancestors surely explored the earth bare-footed, domestication and city-living have made our pets’ paws a little more vulnerable.
+The truth is dogs need shoes way more often than you might think, especially on a practice camping or hiking trip where you'll encounter harsher turfs.
+While your doggo's ancestors surely explored the earth bare-footed, domestication and city-living have made our pets' paws a little more vulnerable.

 Our Top Pick: Ruffwear Grip Trex